Leen's

 What should I order at Leen's?

-The smoked hummus with burnt chilli oil and the kebab khashkhash — lamb skewers in a spicy poppy seed sauce — are both documented in Michelin's own recognition notes, which makes them the clearest starting point.
-The freshly baked goods are also flagged as a draw.
+The smoked hummus with burnt chilli oil and the kebab khashkhash; lamb skewers in a spicy poppy seed sauce; are the clearest starting points.
+The freshly baked goods are also a draw.
 Order those first, then fill in around them.

 Is the tasting menu worth it at Leen's?

-No tasting menu format is documented for Leen's.
-This is a neighbourhood Middle Eastern restaurant at the $$ price tier, not an omakase or set-menu operation, so that format likely does not apply.
+Leen's is a neighbourhood Middle Eastern restaurant at the $$ price tier, not an omakase or set-menu operation, so a tasting menu mindset likely does not apply.
 Order à la carte and focus on the dishes the Bib Gourmand recognition was built around.

 Is Leen's worth the price?